zavvy logo

 Remember, culture isn't what you tell them; it's what the team displays even when they're not trying.

-Include Video
+Include videos

 On the subject of show, not tell, you can bring video into your message to add a human element.